 The History of St James College

-Prior to European settlement, Brisbane was well inhabited by the Turrba people.
-In 1824 the explorer, John Oxley, noted a large group of Turrba people along the present day site of the Wesley Hosptial, the Regatta Hotel and Coronation Drive.
-Earliest historical records suggest the population of the Turrba people was large and was distributed along the banks of the Brisbane River.
+Prior to European settlement, Brisbane was well inhabited by the Turrbal people.
+In 1824 the explorer, John Oxley, noted a large group of Turrbal people along the present day site of the Wesley Hospital, the Regatta Hotel and Coronation Drive.
+Earliest historical records suggest the population of the Turrbal people was large and was distributed along the banks of the Brisbane River.

 St James College is located on Boundary Street.
-The street is aptly named Boundary as it was the boundary over which the Turrba people could not cross after white settlement.
+The street is aptly named Boundary as it was the boundary over which the Turrbal people could not cross after white settlement.

 Since 1868 St. James has been faithful to many strong Christian values which provide firstly, an insight into a particular leadership style, and secondly, strong indicators for the future direction of the school.
 The following historical musings shed some light on what St. James' history informs us about our current reality.

 St. James, the oldest Catholic boys school in Queensland, was indeed one of the first three schools established in the colony of Moreton Bay, in 1868, one year before the Christian Brothers were established in the country.
 This was a time long before Federation, before the identities of the city of Brisbane or the state of Queensland were developed.
 This was a time when the newspapers were filled with the stories of the exploits of the bushranger, Ned Kelly and his gang, and when sailing ships bringing their human and other cargo sailed up the Brisbane River and kept the wharves all around Fortitude Valley very busy.